Your writing team slaves over your customer communications. It’s too bad nobody’s reading them. Sounds harsh, but it may be more true than you think.

 TIP: Improve the read/response rate for printed letters by adding a subject line (or headline) above the salutation.
 Customers can instantly understand the purpose of the letter and whether they need to do anything.

 Too often, companies think in terms of products, functions, and policies – and that comes out in the way they communicate to customers.
 In an attempt to sound like a “professional” or voice of authority, the language tends to be stiff and formal, laced with technical or industry jargon.
 And the tone?
 Well, let’s just say this is NOT someone you’d want to hang out with, unless you enjoy a good, condescending scolding now and then.

 If this sounds familiar, your customers may do business with you because it serves practical needs, but not because they LIKE it.
 And that means the risk of attrition is high.
 Eventually they will find a company that meets the same needs, yet talks to them in ways that make them feel understood and valued.
-Even if your competitor’s prices are higher, research shows55% of consumers are willing to pay more for a guaranteed good experience.

 Think about when you’re a customer – what makes a good experience stand out for you?
 What gets your attention and makes you take action?
 What helps you feel like you’re talking with a trusted friend or advisor?
 Translate those qualities into every communication with simple, approachable language and a friendly, conversational tone.
 Be sure to read it aloud to make sure it sounds natural and free of awkward wording.

-You focus on you, not them
+In your customer communications, you focus on you, not them